Chase Sapphire Reserve (CSR) Card Benefits

 “not available in areas not regularly traveled … in ‘off-road’ areas not accessible by ordinary towing vehicles…”

-Global Entry, TSA PreCheck, NEXUS Credit ($25 Value)
+Global Entry, TSA PreCheck, NEXUS Credit ($25 Value/year)

 When I first received my Chase Sapphire Reserve credit card, Chase would reimburse one Global Entry application fee to my credit card statement every four years (a $100 value).

-I love this choice.
-I love this benefit.
-This matters to me.
+I loved this choice.
+I loved this benefit.
+This mattered to me.

 Priority Pass Select Membership ($469 Value)

-My Chase Sapphire Reserve credit card comes with a complimentary annual Priority Pass Select membership, which currently gives me…
+My Chase Sapphire Reserve credit card came with a complimentary annual Priority Pass Select membership, which gave me…

 free access to more than 1,300 airport lounges worldwide